 Tufts On-Campus Students

-TAing Inside: As a teaching assistant (TA), your support is essential to the degree program at MCI-Concord, a medium-security men’s prison about a 30-40 minute drive from Tufts’ Medford Campus.
+TAing Inside: As a teaching assistant (TA), your support is essential to the degree program at MCI-Shirley, which is about a 50-minute drive from the Medford campus.
 Your job is to provide support to your faculty members and help facilitate learning inside through two-hour recitation sections each week.
 The recitation sections will take place on a different day than your faculty member’s class.
-You will be partnered with 1-3 other Tufts students who have a similar experience with and interest in the course material.
+You will be partnered with 2-3 other Tufts students who have a similar experience with and interest in the course material.

-This is not volunteer labor as TAs earn a 4 credits for this work.
+TAs earn 4 credits by enrolling in a Civic Studies internship course.
 Attending an additional class meeting on Fridays is required to earn this credit.
-Once accepted as a TA by your instructor, the TUPIT Director, and the MA DOC, you will be granted permission to register for CVS 0099: Internship for Social Change: Prison Justice Studies.
-There is also a graduate level section available for this course for graduate students.
+Once accepted as a TA by your instructor, TUPIT leadership, and the MA DOC, you will be granted permission to register for CVS 0099: Internship for Social Change: Prison Justice Studies.
+There is also a graduate-level section available for this course for graduate students.

 The Tufts Education Reentry Network (MyTERN) program includes people impacted by incarceration and students from the Tufts Medford campus learning together in an environment organized by the principles and community-based values of transformative justice.
 MyTERN was co-created by TUPIT students from MCI-Concord, the TUPIT Director, a small group of Tufts undergraduates, and dedicated community members with deep knowledge of incarceration.
 MyTERN combines Civic Studies courses in higher learning with community involvement supported by our broad network of partner organizations.